Dog Websites With Entertaining Photos and Interesting Facts

-Websites for Dog Lovers
+Daily Photo Websites for Dog Lovers

 Dog of the Day

-Dog of the Day is a site that allows users to showcase their pet with multiple photos and written information.
-As the name of the site suggests, one dog is chosen each day.
-Visitors submit photos and information about their dog in the hope that he or she will be highlighted on the website.
-By clicking on the "Previous Dogs" link on the home page, people can explore an archive of daily pet photos going back to 1998.
-The site also has a search function.
+Dog of the Day is a site that allows users to showcase their pet with multiple photos and written information about the pet.
+As the name of the site suggests, one dog is chosen each day (or almost every day).
+Visitors submit photos and information about their dog in the hope that he or she will be highlighted on the home page of the website.
+Sometimes multiple photos of the pet are shown.

-My Rating for Each Dog Photo Website
+My Rating for Each Website

 Rating (Out of 5.0)